bethanyuo/d-lish/README.md

 ![Explorer Page](images/explorer.png)

-# D-Lish
+# 👌 D-Lish

 Here is a dapp dedicated to recipe creators and food enthusiasts!
 Those who want to share their creations with the world.

 🌟 And do you know the great thing about our dapp?!
 Once the non-fungible token (NFT) is resold, the original NFT creator is compensated with 15 percent of the earnings.
-We at PiñaPay (http://pinapay.io/) want to ensure that all of our creators receive residual income for thier content.
+We at PiñaPay (http://pinapay.io/) want to ensure that all of our creators receive residual income for their content.
 <br><br>

-## Your Recipe, Your Token!
+## 👨‍🍳 Your Recipe, Your Token!

 Simply buy recipes or make an offer to bid!